i-shivamsoni/airdrop-archive/_posts/2024-07-30-Pontem-Network.md

 - **Airdrop Claim Issues**: [Support Form](https://form.typeform.com/to/D9w3pLSA)
 - [Tweet](https://x.com/PontemNetwork/status/1817662459886399737)

-## **Additional Information**
+## Additional Information

-- **Vesting Schedule**: 69% of the airdrop is liquid at the Token Generation Event (TGE), with the remaining **31% vested linearly over four months** (released monthly).
+- 69% of the airdrop is liquid at the Token Generation Event (TGE), with the remaining 31% vested linearly over four months (released monthly).
-- **Staking & Future Airdrops**: 10% of the total token supply is reserved for staking rewards and future airdrops.
+- 10% of the total token supply is reserved for staking rewards and future airdrops.
-- **Token Utility**: LSD is the governance token for the Liquidswap protocol, allowing community ownership and participation in protocol decisions.
+- LSD is the governance token for the Liquidswap protocol, allowing community ownership and participation in protocol decisions.
-- **Middle-Class User Focus**: Redistribution favors middle-tier users over whales and bots.
+- Redistribution favors middle-tier users over whales and bots.
-- **Future Airdrops**: Further airdrops will use similar methodology, with referrals and trading activity boosting eligibility.
+- Further airdrops will use similar methodology, with referrals and trading activity boosting eligibility.